 He tried to be gentle but Grinda still hissed, digging her nails into his shoulders, as he slid inside her.
 He pressed his cheek against hers as he thrust, planting light kisses on her face at every hiss and grunt and gasp she made.
 She gripped onto him tightly, tried not to express her pain, but it was impossible.
 The stinging only got worse until it became more than just painful, but agonising.
 She held her breath, bit back a cry and was on the verge of telling him to stop when it was suddenly over.

 He grunted, gasped, then slowed his thrusting, and the sting began to ease.
 Grinda closed her eyes, finally able to enjoy the feel of him inside her, the heat of his closeness, the smell of his skin.

-‘Grinda?’ he said.
+‘Grinda?’
 Grinda opened her eyes and Mock brushed away a tear trickling down her cheek.
 ‘Hurt?’

-She shook her head, and he smiled and wrapped her in his arms.
+She shook her head.
+Smiling, he wrapped her in his arms.

 Mock woke the next morning to a grey dawn.
 The storm had finally passed.